CCPBioSim/BioSim-analysis-workshop/paper/paper.md

 ### Unit 1: Simulation Preparation

 The first Unit is dedicated to providing background on protein structure, and how to prepare a protein for biomolecular simulation.
-In this Unit, students learn about how to critically observe a protein structure, and make informed decisions required to set-up a simulation faithfully recapitulating a biologically relevant system.
+In this Unit, students learn about how to critically observe a protein structure, and make informed decisions required to set-up a simulation that faithfully recapitulates a biologically relevant system.

 | Session                            | Materials |
 |------------------------------------|-----------|